chrisgoringe/cg-image-filter/README.md

 ## Mask Image Filter

+**Note that the Mask Image Filter works with the new Mask Editor; it does not work with the old one**

 Designed for a single image, when executed the Mask Image Filter node will automatically launch the mask editor.

 ![mask](images/mask.png)